 The organ's call to worship ended and Curtis walked over to the podium and welcomed everyone.
 He read some announcements, gave an opening prayer, then returned to his seat.

 It was time for the Pastor to read the morning’s scripture, but he was preoccupied with looking at people and thinking about them.
 Everyone was waiting for him to go to the pulpit.
-Some exchanged questioning looks and murmured.
+Some murmured and exchanged questioning looks.

 “Uncle Desmond,” Curtis prodded in a whisper.
 “You’re up—scripture!”

 “Oh, my!
-Yes, of course,” said the Pastor, snapping back from his thoughts.
-He jumped to his feet and stepped over to the pulpit.
+Yes, of course,” the Pastor answered.
+He quickly rose to his feet and stepped over to the pulpit.
 He paused to brace himself, then, with his emotions under control, said: “The storm has passed, the skies have cleared, and the sun is shining brightly.
 Today is a new day!
 ‘This is the day the Lord hath made!
 Let us be glad and rejoice in it!”’